mikepham/xamarin/README.md

 # xamarin
 Provides various libraries for making Xamarin.Forms development easier.
+Check out the [wiki](https://github.com/mikepham/xamarin/wiki) for more information.

 ## AppCompat
 Simply install the NuGet package into your Android project.